 The Story of Adorned in Grace

-Having experienced first hand the plight of several victims of human trafficking placed under our care, one especially memorable survivor was radically transformed by the love of Christ on her very first day of “freedom”.
+On her very first day of “freedom,” one survivor was radically transformed by the love of Christ.
 Four and half years later, after living with one of Compassion Connects’ founding families, she was engaged to the man of her dreams and needed not simply a dress, but an entire wedding celebration.

 It was an incredible ceremony.

 After hearing this survivor’s story and learning about Compassion Connect’s vision for uniting churches to bring the love of Christ to their communities, donors came forward with over 400 used and new wedding dresses to be used as Compassion Connect saw need.
 Simultaneously, a co-founder of Compassion Connect was asked to serve on the Board of an organization committed to providing support and shelter for victims of trafficking.
 It became obvious: the “gifts” (i.e., all those wedding dresses being stored in our spare bedrooms) were given for the purpose of raising money and awareness for the prevention of exploitation and the restoration of victims.

 Since that beginning, we have seen the impact of those first few hundred wedding dresses multiplied in ways we never could have imagined.
 Now, with two shops and an incredible network of volunteers, donors, and sister organizations, we have been privileged to see how even just one dress can truly change a life.
 Click here to read about the journey to Raleigh Hills and our wonderful volunteer staff!

 June 4, 2011 Grand Opening in Raleigh Hills, Oregon